DevicePrep™

 Wrap up

-After each tweak, rerun the DevicePrep Network Test and keep the best settings for calls.
-When numbers look stable, run the Pre-Call Test to verify mic, camera, and speakers on the improved connection.
+After each tweak, rerun Ping Test and Upload Speed Test and keep the best settings for calls.
+When numbers look stable, run the Pre-Call Checklist to verify mic, camera, and speakers on the improved connection.